LightNeO/retro-gaming-store/DEPLOYMENT_STATUS.md

 - ✅ Procfile configured for gunicorn
 - ✅ Environment variables properly configured for production

+### 5. **New QA Testing Endpoint**
+- ✅ Added `DELETE /api/comments/clear_all/` endpoint for admin users
+- ✅ Allows clearing all comments for testing purposes
+- ✅ Requires admin authentication (`permissions.IsAdminUser`)
+- ✅ Returns 204 No Content on success

 ## 🎯 **Working Features**

 ### Search Functionality